chaveiro/HAN-WIFI-Module/README.md

 3 – Change the URL address or provide an appropriate upgrade file and click “Start upgrade”.

 ### Firmware Recovery
-1 – Use a USB - RS485 adapter (not supplied) and make a cable that allows you to connect the GND, 5V, A and B pins of the RJ12 plug to the adapter.
+1 – Use a USB - RS485 adapter (For V1 only, not supplied) and make a cable that allows you to connect the GND, 5V, A and B pins of the RJ12 plug to the adapter.
 Alternatively connect the 5V to an external power supply.

 2 – With the module off, join the two contacts marked “PROG”, turn on the power supply and then release the contacts.
 The module is now in UART programming mode.